TrilonIO/aspnetcore-angular-universal/README.md

 # ASP.NET Core & Angular 4 (+) advanced starter - with Server-side prerendering!

-## Fully functional - 4.0 merged 3/30/2017 - tweaking Master to add in previous features
+## Fully functional - Angular4 branch merged to master 3/30/2017 - still a few tweaks needed to add in previous features

 > There may be issues here and there so please create an Issue or PR if you'd like!